Eligijus112/algorithms-python/README.md

 The class that implements the insertion sort algorithm is in the `algorithms/InsertionSort/InsertionSort.py` file.

+## Merge sort

+The class that implements the merge sort algorithm is in the `alogirthms/MergeSort/MergeSort.py` file.

 # Tests

 All the tests are in the `tests` directory.